SeppPenner/SeppPenner/README.md

 I like cookies 🍪🍪🍪🍪.
 All repos now on https://gitlab.com/SeppPenner/, too.
 Repositories are synced.
-Stay with Ukraine 🇺🇦.
+Stay with Ukraine 🇺🇦 and Israel 🇮🇱.

 ## Animation